Sorry, the content of this store can't be seen by a younger audience. Come back when you're older.

 Michael Cane Sculptural Light

 The Michael Cane Sculptural Light by Alexander White is both a statement visual feature and functioning light.
-A twisting, oversized curl of woven cane, this piece is made from natural materials and will bring wonder and impact to any space, both residential or commercial.
+A twisting, oversized curl of woven cane, this piece is made from natural materials and will bring wonder and impact to any space.

 Alexander set himself the challenge of crafting a pendant light centrepiece which would demand attention when turned off as well as on.
 The awe-inspiring structure as it curls and twists combines with the geometric perforation of the rattan cane webbing to create a visual statement with presence and translucency.
 The intriguing layering effect beckons you to walk around it to see it from all angles, and offers different perspectives on the cane's moire effect.
 The result is a beautifully composed, suspended piece with the drama of a mobile, and a harmony and balance akin to that of calligraphy.
 International wiring is available, please enquire for further details.

 Material: Scorched maple, rattan cane webbing, bleached anigre veneer and brass.
 Dimensions: cm: Width 70cm, Depth 60cm, Height 120cm inches: Width 27.6in, Depth 23.6in, Height 47.2in Care Instructions: Dust with an air blower or duster, wipe with a damp cloth.